Destructor-Ben/TerraUtil/README.md

 ## How to Use

-To use TerraUtil.API and TerraUtil.BuildSystem, install their respective nuget packages.
+To use `TerraUtil.API` and `TerraUtil.BuildSystem`, install their respective nuget packages.

-TerraUtil.DevTools can be found either on the steam workshop or in the tML mod browser in game.
+`TerraUtil.DevTools` can be found either on the steam workshop or in the tML mod browser in game.

 ## Install Links